AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/auto-adjust-layout.md

 ---
 # Auto-adjust layout

 Learn about the new editing mode that reflows content and auto-adjusts the layout across pages in your PDF.
-This video tutorial uses the [New Acrobat experience](new-experience.md).
+This video tutorial uses the [new Acrobat experience](new-experience.md).

 >[!NOTE]
 >